Amidst day-to-day struggles, we forget great support stems not from a mysterious alchemy of magnetism and magic.

 Inattention, however, leads to disgruntled customers, which can intensify already touchy situations and take longer to resolve.

 Being attentive allows you to take care of customers’ actual needs, rather than what they think they need—often two very different things.
-It’s up to you to help them realise that.
+It’s up to you to help them realize that.

 “In our louder and louder world,” explains sound expert, Julian Treasure, “we are losing our listening.”